HeardLibrary/digital-scholarship/computer/files-mac.md

 When discussing programs, we mentioned that script files generally can't run by themselves, but need to run within some other application.
 Similarly, an image file can't display itself, an MP3 file can't make music by itself, and a Word document can't edit itself.
 In all of these cases, the files are associated with some applcation that "knows" what to "do" with the file.
 The connection between a type of file and the application that has been designated to handle it is called a *file type association*.

+The file type association is important, because it controls what happens when you double-click on the icon of a file that isn't an executable file (a file that can run by itself).
+"Opening" a file might mean opening it in an editor to change it, or it might mean making the file "do" something (like displaying an image, playing a sound file, or running a Python script).
+In a lot of cases, whether opening a file allows you to edit it or have it do something may seem obvious.
+Opening a word processing file generally means editing it, while opening a music file generally means playing it.
+But in some cases, it isn't obvious.
+You may be just as likely to want to edit a Python script as to run it when it's "opened".
+We will learn how to control the behavior of "opening" files in a later section.

 A *file extension* is a series of characters that follow the main part of a file name and are separated from it by a dot (`.`).
 For example, if a file is named `gorilla.jpg`, then `.jpg` is the extension for that file.
 File extensions are used to indicate the type of a file.
 They are mostly (but not completely) standardized.

 ## How does my computer know what a file is "for"?